gaycoderprincess/FlatOutW32BGMTool/README.md

 - `-import_surfaces` - Imports surface meshes from an .fbx file if they have the suffix `_export` in their name, usage: `FlatOutW32Tool_gcp.exe (w32 filename) (fbx filename) -import_surfaces`
 - `-import_materials` - Imports material changes and additions if `-import_surfaces` is enabled, might introduce issues
 - `-import_deletions` - Deletes surfaces and props that have been deleted from an .fbx file, usage: `FlatOutW32Tool_gcp.exe (w32 filename) (fbx filename) -import_deletions`

+## BGM Arguments
+- `-export_fbx` - Exports the car into a viewable .fbx file
+- `-export_bgm` - Exports car into a .bgm file (this should yield an identical file if there are no additional arguments, if it doesn't then file a bug report!)
+- `-export_text` - Exports the car into a human-readable text file
+- `-text_streams` - Exports all vertex and index buffers into text, huge filesize and time cost!
+- `-text_materials` - Exports all material data into text, including shaders and some unknown metadata
+- `-text_streams_fouc_offseted` - Exports vertex buffers into text with their surface offsets already applied
+- `-text_streams_fouc_normalized` - Exports vertex buffers into text as normalized floating points
+- `-convert_to_fo1` - Converts the car from the Ultimate Carnge format to the FlatOut 1 format, WIP
+- `-convert_to_fo2` - Converts the car from the Ultimate Carnge format to the FlatOut 2 format, WIP

 ## Building